-- Kodesh courses may be added with the written permission of the Executive Dean/Menaheles.
-Kodesh courses may be added up until the date designated on the Academic Calendar. - General studies courses may be added up until the date designated on the Academic Calendar. - A student who joins a course late is responsible for making up all missed work.
+- Kodesh courses may be added via a Request to Add a Kodesh Course form until the Add/Drop deadline designated on the Academic Calendar. - General studies courses may be added on Populi until the Add/Drop deadline designated on the Academic Calendar. - A student who joins a course late is responsible for making up all missed work.
 Missed classes will be considered absences.